bfitech/zapchupload/README.md

 This package provides PHP the ability to upload possibly ultra-big file in smaller chunks.

 But why?
 What's wrong with standard HTTP form?

-Here are some primary
-considerations:
+Some primary considerations:

 pros:

+- No worry about RAM and other server intrinsic limitations.
-- Server is less affected by `upload_max_filesize` directive.
-Filesize limit may come from disk space or filesystem limitation.
+- If configured properly, no worry about `upload_max_filesize` and consequently `max_execution_time` directives.
+Filesize limit may still come from disk space or filesystem limitation.
-- Consequently, this can circumvent time limit set by `max_execution_time`.
-- Each chunk can be processed for, e.g. fingerprinting, so there's a way to fail early when file is corrupt.
+- Each chunk can be processed for, e.g. fingerprinting, so there's a way to fail early when file is corrupt in transit.
+- Easily configurable to work with your other web app routers.
+- Works on plain PHP.
+No web server tweaks necessary.

 cons:

 - Network overhead explodes because multiple requests must be made to upload even a single file.
 - A special client must be crafted.
-Standard HTTP upload form will generally not work.
+Standard HTTP upload form will not work.

 ## Installation